-There is an introduction to a couple new characters in this chapter which should be explained before we get into the actual look at the verses.
+There is an introduction to a couple of new characters in this chapter which should be explained before we get into the actual look at the verses.

 The first is a group of men from Persia, who have been called by many names.
 Those names include the Magi, the wise men, astrologers, and many others.
 It is well understood that they traveled from Persia, and most likely from somewhere near Damascus.
-That means they would’ve traveled between 900 and thousand miles in order to reach the Jerusalem, where this chapter begins.
+That means they would’ve traveled between 900 and a thousand miles in order to reach Jerusalem, where this chapter begins.
 The route they would’ve followed was notorious for attacks by bandits, thus they would not have been traveling in a small group.
 In fact, Matthews description of the reaction of Herod and the people of Jerusalem indicates that it was likely a very large group of people traveling together.

 Despite the traditional reference to the three wise men showing up at the manger, it is doubtful that they found Jesus at the manger.
 Even in the text written by Matthew, it indicates that they were living in a house.
 And, there were probably more than three of the Magi who showed up at the house of Jesus.

 Why did Matthew include the Magi in his book that was intended for the Jews?
 An excellent question.
 It would seem that Matthew was trying to make a point with the Jews.
 Here it was 50-60 years later, and the Jews, in general, had not recognized the Messiah in their midst.
 To this day, they don’t believe the Messiah has come.
 Matthew was somewhat rubbing their blindness in their face by say, in essence, look, even these gentiles from Persia recognize the divine importance of Jesus.
 Alas, it was to no avail.